House urged to hasten UHC amendments

 Ejercito stressed the urgency of the reforms to the Philippine Health Insurance Corp.
 (PhilHealth) to ensure proper funding, efficient management, and prompt delivery of health services.

 “Natutuwa kami sa Senado na naisulong natin ang mga hakbang para mas mapabuti pa ang Universal Health Care.
-Pero kailangan natin ng mabilis na aksyon mula sa Kamara para maipasa ito nang tuluyan (We, in the Senate, are glad that we were able to advance the amendments to further improve Universal Health Care.
-But we need swift action from the House to pass it into law),” he said, expressing hope the lawmakers in the lower house would pass the measure before this year ends.
+Pero kailangan natin ng mabilis na aksyon mula sa Kamara para maipasa ito nang tuluyan (We in the Senate are glad that we were able to advance the amendments to further improve Universal Health Care.
+But we need swift action from the House to pass it into law),” he said, expressing hope the lawmakers in the lower house would pass the measure before the year ends.

-Senate Bill 2620 was identified as a priority measure by the Marcos administration and Legislative-Executive Development Advisory Council (LEDAC).
+Senate Bill 2620 was identified as a priority measure by the Marcos administration and the Legislative-Executive Development Advisory Council.

 Ejercito, who authored the measure, said there’s still a need for a bicameral conference committee to reconcile proposals from both chambers before the bill’s enactment.